Caroline Henry's role includes:

-- Present his budget to the Police and Crime Panel (PCP) for scrutiny.
+- Present her budget to the Police and Crime Panel (PCP) for scrutiny.
 The PCP has the authority to veto the proposed amount local people will pay towards policing (otherwise known as the precept).

 - There is a reciprocal duty for Commissioners and responsible authorities to co-operate with each other and have regard to each other's priorities for the purposes of reducing crime and disorder (including antisocial behaviour), reducing reoffending and reducing substance misuse.

 - The Commissioner provides community safety grants to individuals and organisations.

 - She has a general duty to regularly consult and involve the public and have regard to the local authorities priorities.

 - She also ensures that victims and the most vulnerable individuals in our community are consulted.

 - Take into account national policing challenges, such as Counter Terrorism and cross-border policing, set out in a new 'Strategic Policing Requirement'.

 - She must publish an Annual Report to show the results of her work.

 - Cooperate with partners to ensure an efficient and effective Criminal Justice system.